 Confidence and security

-It enabled me to go for a walk or a hardcore gym session without fearing lows and to reach both my fitness and diabetes health goals more efficiently.
+Using this device has enabled me to go for a walk or a hardcore gym session without fearing lows and to reach both my fitness and diabetes health goals more efficiently.

-The disadvantages of continuous glucose monitoring
+The disadvantages of CGM

 Accuracy